This post may contain affiliate links. Please see our disclosure policy.

 Ingredients for meatballs without breadcrumbs.

-The six ingredients in these meatballs without breadcrumbs are pretty basic but here are some helpful notes I found during recipe testing.
+The ingredients in these meatballs without breadcrumbs are pretty basic but here are some helpful notes I found during recipe testing.
 The full ingredient list will be in the recipe card.

 • Ground beef – For the best flavor and texture, I prefer to use a higher fat content.
 Either 85/15 or 90/10, but never above that.
 You could also use ground chicken or turkey for this recipe as well, just follow the same rule!